 Many prosecutors, police officers and even some judges have been known to gloss over the common law element of lawfulness of the officer’s actions.
 This is true even after the seminal decision in People v Moreno.
 It is very important to enter the preliminary examination in these types of cases armed with the caselaw and a strong argument applying it to the facts.

-Over the past half decade the attorneys at Mas/Stig-Nielsen have successfully represented numerous clients in Northern Michigan charged with assaulting, resisting, or obstructing a police officer.
+Over the past half decade the criminal defense attorneys at Mas/Stig-Nielsen have successfully represented numerous clients in Northern Michigan charged with assaulting, resisting, or obstructing a police officer.
 We have developed a specific legal strategy for dealing with these types of cases.
 We ensure that we gather as much discoverable information as possible prior to the preliminary examination.
 This allows us to scrutinize police footage, records, dispatch logs and other records to reconstruct the environment and scene from the time of the arrest to show what was said, how it was said, and exactly what transpired.

 In places such as Benzie, Wexford and Grand Traverse counties we have forced the Government’s hand and secured both complete dismissals as well as favorable misdemeanor plea resolutions for clients charged with multiple counts of these two year felony offenses.
 If you are charged with resisting and obstructing or assaulting a police officer we can help you achieve the best possible outcome in your case.